victorcainam/simple-packagist/README.md

 #### Vendor

-You may get all of the packages for a vendor by using the `vendor` method.
+You may get all of the packages for a specific vendor by using the `vendor` method.

     Packagist::vendor('simplesoftwareio');